 Consent to enter the trial must be sought from each participant only after a full explanation has been given and PIS offered.
-Due to the acute nature of cellulitis and the need to start treatment as soon as possible informed consent will be expedited, and completed during the consultation.
-However, the COAT coordinating centre will contact all participants within 72 hours following their initial visit in order to check their understanding of trial procedures, answer any questions, and ensure that they are still happy to participate.
+This can be done either face to face or virtually, depending on the site that the patient is treated at as per Model 1 above.
+Due to the acute nature of cellulitis and the need to start treatment as soon as possible informed consent will be expedited, and ideally completed during the consultation.
+However, informed consent can be obtained up to 48 hours from the participant's initial presentation at the GP surgery as per Model 2 or 3 above.